This rich almond cranberry butter loaf cake features soft and fine crumbs with the addition…

 - Unsalted Butter: We will melt the butter to mix with other ingredients for the brownie.
 I like Paysan Breton butter for daily bakes.

 - Unsweetened Cocoa Powder: Use a good quality one.
 I like the taste from Valrhona.

 - Red Yeast Powder: If you do not have red yeast powder, you can substitute this with additional cocoa powder and use red coloring.
 You may also use beetroot powder for the color.

 - Eggs: I used medium or large sized eggs (50-60g).

 - Vanilla Extract: If you do not have vanilla extract, you can leave it out, or use vanilla essence if you like.

 - Cream Cheese: I like the rich taste from Philadelphia‘s.

 Let It Set

 When freshly baked, the brownie will be very moist and soft.
-I find that the taste and texture develops better on the 2nd day, so I’ll recommend you to serve and eat on the 2nd day after baking.
+I find the taste develops better on the next day, so I’ll recommend you to serve and eat on the 2nd day after baking.
 Just store the brownie, cling wrapped, in the fridge overnight.

-Just note that the brownie’s texture may turn a little harder in fridge – before serving, bring it out from fridge for about 15 mins before serving.
+Just note that the brownie’s texture would turn a little harder in the fridge – before serving, bring it out from fridge to come to room temperature for about 15 mins.